elastic/site-search-ruby/README.md

 If you want to search for `cat` on your engine, you can use:

-    results = client.search('swiftype-api-example', 'cat')
+    results = client.search('site-search-api-example', 'cat')
     results['videos']   # => [{'external_id' => 'QH2-TGUlwu4', 'title' => 'Nyan Cat [original]', ... }, ... ]
     results['channels'] # => [{'external_id' => 'UC3VHfy8e1jbDnT5TG2pjP1w', 'title' => 'saraj00n', ... }, ... ]

 To limit the search to only the `videos` DocumentType:

-    results = client.search_document_type('swiftype-api-example', 'videos', 'cat')
+    results = client.search_document_type('site-search-api-example', 'videos', 'cat')
     results['videos']   # => [{'external_id' => 'QH2-TGUlwu4', 'title' => 'Nyan Cat [original]', ... }, ... ]
     results['channels'] # => nil

 Both search methods allow you to specify options to filter or sort on fields, boost the weight of certain fields, calculate faceted counts, and so on.
-For more details on these options, review the [Search Options](https://swiftype.com/documentation/searching).
+For more details on these options, review the [Search Options](https://swiftype.com/documentation/site-search/searching).

 Here is an example for showing only videos in the "Pets & Animals" category (which has ID 23):

-    results = client.search_document_type('swiftype-api-example', 'videos', 'cat', {:filters => {'videos' => {:category_id => '23'}}})
+    results = client.search_document_type('site-search-api-example', 'videos', 'cat', {:filters => {'videos' => {:category_id => '23'}}})

 ### Autocomplete search